dgmouris/zero_to_api/README.md

 ## let's hook it up to the urls with the django rest framework "router"
 - Let's hook it up to our urls so that we can use it!
-    - this is going to be similar to what we did with django-restauth, but this is going to be all our stuff!
     - create a urls.py file in your cats folder.
     - now we're going to include a router which is a bit like urls in django, this adds our viewsets to a url path.
     - it should look like this: